 Chapter 1 – Hodson’s Choice

-Business partner was too strong a description for my relationship with Cedric Hodson.
-He may have been eight years older than my tender twenty, but he was neither mentor nor boss.
-We shared a mutual passion for the sounds of the seventies and ran a part-time mobile disco on a fifty-fifty basis.
-If that is all we had shared, we may have gone onto greater things and my life could well have taken a different course, but shit happens.
+Cedric Hodson may have been eight years older than my tender twenty, but he was neither mentor nor boss.
+We ran a part-time mobile disco on a fifty-fifty basis, but ‘business partner’ was too strong a description for our relationship.
+We had christened our insignificant disco enterprise Narixa and performed at private parties, weddings, and rugby clubs across West London.
+We may have gone onto greater things, and my life could well have taken a different course, but shit happens.

-We had christened our insignificant enterprise Narixa and performed at private parties, weddings, and rugby clubs around west London.
-Our philosophy was to lead with the latest technology and hits, so we were off to update our gear and extensive record collection from the heartland of entertainment gadgetry, Tottenham Court Road.

-Cedric lived in a four-bedroomed pebble-dashed house with three others on a road running parallel to Hounslow High Street in West London not far from Heathrow Airport.
-I parked my beloved but not so new silver Jaguar 420G; the insurance cost more than the car, behind his BMW in the driveway, clambered out, rang the ‘Rule Britannia’ doorbell, and waited impatiently for the usual tardy response.
+Cedric lived in a four-bedroomed pebble-dashed house with three others on a road running parallel to Hounslow High Street in West London, not far from Heathrow Airport.
+I parked my beloved, but not so new, silver Jaguar 420G behind his BMW in the driveway, clambered out, rang the Rule Britannia doorbell, and waited for the usual tardy response.

-The dark grey sky threatened an imminent April shower, and the depressing front garden resembled a scrap heap.
-Wrecked bike frames and a rusting Lambretta scooter with smashed chrome wing mirrors squashed a carpet of rotting weeds interwoven with the remnants of a few daffodils.
-At least a hint of colour, I thought.
+The dark grey sky threatened an imminent April shower, and the depressing front garden resembled a scrap heap; wrecked bike frames and a rusting Lambretta scooter with smashed chrome wing mirrors squashed a carpet of rotting weeds interwoven with the remnants of a few daffodils.

 “Hi Robin,” said Harry opening the squeaking door.
 Harry was a short ginger-haired man in his mid-twenties.
 He was dressed in his BEA uniform.
 All four housemates were pilots working one week off and one week on for the iconic airline.
 They were never present simultaneously.
 “Cedric didn’t mention you were coming.”

-“He rarely does,” I said.
+“He rarely does, we are off to get some new speakers,” I said.
 “In his room, is he?”

-“Er… yes,” said Harry inviting him in and grinning.
+“Er… yes,” said Harry, grinning.
 “Go on up.
 He’ll be delighted to see you.”

-A trim phone was ringing somewhere and David Bowie’s, Rebel Rebel, was blasting on the stereo record player in the lounge as I trotted up the linoleum-covered stairs wondering why Harry was being so effusive when normally, he was as quiet as a church mouse.
-I paused outside Cedric’s door to admire the Narixa advertising poster of the two of us standing behind the sound system wearing our trademark bright red mock military jackets surrounded by hordes of adoring teenage girls, then knocked, and, as always walked straight in.
+A trim phone was ringing somewhere and David Bowie’s Rebel Rebel was blasting on the stereo record player in the lounge.
+I trotted up the linoleum-covered stairs, wondering why Harry was being so effusive when, normally, he was as quiet as a church mouse.
+I paused outside Cedric’s door to admire the Narixa advertising poster of the two of us standing behind the sound system wearing our trademark bright red mock military jackets surrounded by hordes of adoring teenage girls.
+Iknocked, and, as always, walked straight in.

 The untidy room stank of body odour and sex.

 Cedric, a tall, well-muscled, mousy-haired man in his mid-twenties was under the bed covers lying back against the headboard.
-His freckled hairy arm was wrapped around a naked young blond girl who was snuggling into his manly chest.
-She glanced up to identify the intruder.
+His freckled hairy arm was wrapped around a naked young blond girl, who was snuggling into his manly chest.
+She glanced up.

 “Robin,” she said.